Thinking of visiting Marrakech? Read my review of the Fairmont Royal Palm Hotel, and plan a luxurious trip to Morocco’s incredible city!

 Six star luxury.
 What does it feel like?
 Before this trip to Marrakech, I didn’t know.
 Since I began travel blogging, I’ve enjoyed stays at several five star hotels including Grand Velas and Grand Residences in Mexico and Es Saadi Palace in Morocco.
-This time I was checking into Royal Palm in Marrakech.
+This time I was checking into Royal Palm (now renamed the Fairmont Royal Palm) in Marrakech.
 It’s the only Moroccan property in the Beachcomber group, who also boast incredible 6 star hotels in Mauritius and the Seychelles.

 Check out the video from my luxury weekend in Marrakech now, or scroll down to read all about Royal Palm Marrakech.